oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![select-targets-associate-drift-target-page](images/select-targets-associate-drift-target.png " select-targets-associate-drift-target-page ")

-18. Click **Select**, You will see one target selected to be associated with drift definition, Click OK.
+18. Click **Select**, You will see one target selected to be associated with drift definition enabled, Click OK.

   ![drift-definition-target-association-enable-page](images/drift-definition-target-association-enable.png " drift-definition-target-association-enable-page ")